Last Update: 27.10.2020

 You can’t register a business in Norway without expecting any income from it.
 Make sure to provide all the information that will serve as a business plan and any other details on how you plan your business to be profitable if you plan to start a sole proprietorship.

 Once registration is completed, you can ask your family to come and join you in Norway as long as you meet the financial criteria for covering all their needs.

-Students in Norway
+Education in Norway

 Registration as a student in Norway is a must.
 It can be completed only if a person has been accepted into an educational institution such as a school, a university etc. and has enough finances to support their studies and living in Norway for them and their family.

 Each student in Norway must also have valid health insurance.
 A valid proof for this is either a European Health Insurance card or documents for private health insurance.